Grevillea robusta

-Grevillea robusta, commonly known as the southern silky oak, silk oak or silky oak, silver oak or Australian silver oak, is a species of flowering plant in the family Proteaceae.
-Despite its common names, it is unrelated to true oaks, which belong to the family Fagaceae.
-Grevillea robusta is a tree, and is the largest species in its genus.
-It is a native of eastern coastal Australia, growing in riverine, subtropical and dry rainforest environments.
+Grevillea robusta, commonly known as the southern silky oak, silk oak or silky oak, silver oak or Australian silver oak, is a species of flowering plant in the family Proteaceae and is endemic to eastern Australia.
+It is a tree with deeply dissected, divided leaves, golden yellow to orange flowers with red blotches and flattened, elliptic to oval fruit.

 Description

-Grevillea robusta is a fast-growing evergreen tree with a single main trunk, growing to 5-40 m tall.
-The bark is dark grey and furrowed.
-Its leaves are fern-like, 10-34 cm long, 9-15 cm wide and divided with between 11 and 31 main lobes.
-Each lobe is sometimes further divided into as many as four, each one linear to narrow triangular in shape.
-It loses many of its leaves just before flowering.
+Grevillea robusta is a fast-growing tree that typically grows to a height of 8–40 m with a single stem and dark grey, furrowed bark.
+Its leaves are 10–34 cm long and 90–150 mm wide and deeply dissected with 11 to 24 primary lobes, sometimes with up to five further divisions, the end lobes oblong to elliptic or almost triangular, 5–50 mm long and 2–10 mm wide.
+Many of the leaves are lost before flowering.

-The flowers are arranged in one-sided, toothbrush-like groups, sometimes branched, 12-15 cm long.
+The flowers are arranged in one-sided, toothbrush-like groups, sometimes branched, 12-16 cm long, each flower on a pedicel 7.5–16 mm long.
 The carpel (the female part) of each flower has a stalk 21-28 mm long.
-The flowers are glabrous and mostly yellowish orange, or sometimes reddish.
+The flowers are glabrous and mostly yellowish orange, with reddish blotches.
 Flowering occurs from September to November and the fruit that follows is a glabrous follicle.